DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

   * \|tinkerer-text\| |tinkerer-text|
   * \|engineer-text\| |engineer-text|

-* Use British/Australian/Canadian spelling e.g. 'colour' not 'color'.  |br|\ (Primarily because it is used in more English speaking countries)
+* Use British/Australian/Canadian/Indian (pretty much every except the USA) spelling e.g. 'colour' not 'color'.  |br|\ (Primarily because it is used in more English speaking countries)
 * Preferred Terms:

-  * Use "Motor Driver", not "Motor Shield" "Moto Board" "Motorboard"
+  * Use **"Motor Driver"**, not "Motor Shield", "Motor Board", "Motorboard"
   * In general use **'loco'** instead of 'locomotive' or 'engine'

 *	Use railroad/railway terminology that is understandable by all English-speaking people. |br|\ Where there are clear differences from US to non-US terminology use both with a slash between and use the US version first. e.g. turnouts/points, consists/multiple units, switching/shunting.